ignisf/image_compressor_pack/README.md

 ## Installation

+The gem is distributed in both source and binary form.
+The binary version contain statically linked executables for Linux and FreeBSD and dynamically linked ones for Mac OS X.

+### Using the source version

-Add this line to your application's Gemfile:
+To compile from source, add this line to your application's Gemfile:

 ```ruby
 gem 'image_compressor_pack', github: 'ignisf/image_compressor_pack'